ngyam/tutorial-secretstore-privatetx/README.md

 ```bash
 node <tutorial_step>.js
 ```
+They are the official Parity tutorial steps scripted in separate files.

 #### Secret store (SS) tutorial
  - Alice, Bob and Charlie communicate with their own nodes, and not only with Alice's node as in the official example.